TabularEditor/TabularEditorDocs/onboarding/installation.md

 > For multi-user license types, you will need to enter your e-mail address in addition to the license key.
 Tabular Editor 3 will prompt you to do so, if the license key you enter represents a multi-user license.

 #### Manual Activation (No Internet)

-If you do not have access to the internet, e.g. due to a proxy Tabular Editor will prompt you to do a manual activation.
+If you do not have access to the internet e.g., due to a proxy Tabular Editor will prompt you to do a manual activation.

 ![Manual Activation Prompt](~/images/Activation_manual_firstprompt.png)

-After entering your email, you a dialog box apear with a link to a activation key.
+After entering your email, a dialog box appears with a link to an activation key.
 Copy the URL and open it in a web-browser that is connected to the internet.

 The URL returns a JSON object: